maciejmalecki/maciejmalecki.github.io/genai/_posts/2025-09-14-prompts-and-agentic-ai.md

 ---
-title: AI agents require specialisation
+title: How to organise and share your prompts in Agentic AI
 layout: post
 categories: genai
-description: AI agents can be used for a variety of purposes.
-Do we really need multiple agents?
+description: The purpose for which AI agents can be used depends on the prompt used.
 pic: /genai/img/kramer.jpg
 ---